Car crusher

 A car crusher is an industrial device used to reduce the dimensions of derelict (depreciated) cars prior to transport for recycling.

-Car crushers are compactors and can be of several types: one is a "pancake", where a scrap automobile is flattened by a huge descending hydraulically powered plate, or a baling press type, with which the automobile is compressed from several directions until it resembles a large cube.
-A third type is a mobile crusher.
-It is small enough that it can be moved from location to location with a semi truck.
-This machine utilizes a much smaller plate that crushes the vehicle in sections, as it is slowly fed through the machine.
+Historically, scrap cars were too large and bulky to transport to the sites that turned them into reusable material, and the cost to transport them outweighed their value, because transportation costs were determined by weight.
+Since uncrushed cars were less dense and took up more space, even for a short haul, the scrap cars were worth less than it cost to deliver them.

+Cars can be crushed by dropping heavy weights onto them, or by using an excavator bucket or mechanical grab, but these rudimentary means can be time-consuming and produces inconsistent scrap sizes.
+By contrast, having a dedicated car-crushing machine speeds up the compacting process and results in more uniform scrap bundles.

 Types of car crushers

+Car crushers are essentially a type of hydraulic compactor and subdivide into two basic types; the pancake crusher where the vehicle is flattened vertically into a slab, or the baler which crushes and compresses the vehicle from several directions into a dense rectangular cube or "bale".

+Both types can be mounted onto a semi trailer – the transportable mobile car crusher – to allow it to crush and collect vehicles from multiple junkyards who do not own their own machine.

+Shredding machines also have a crushing action which will reduce the height of the vehicle before it is finally pulverized into fragments by spinning rotors.

 Car crushing machine

 One of the first car crushing machines was invented by Allen B. Sharp and Richard A. Hull, both assignors to Al-Jon Incorporated located in Ottumwa, Iowa.
 The patent for the machine was filed on March 22, 1965, and patented on August 16, 1966.
-This United States Patent was primarily examined by Walter A. Scheel.
+This United States patent was primarily examined by Walter A. Scheel.

-The reason they came up with this invention is because scrap cars were too big and bulky to transport to the sites that turned them into reusable material, and the cost to transport them was uneconomical because, at times, it would cost more to send it than the car was worth, because transportation costs were determined by weight.
-Since uncrushed cars were less dense and took up more space, even for a short haul, the scrap cars were worth less than it cost to deliver them.

-Before then, car crushing methods consisted of dropping heavy weights on cars, which was time-consuming, sometimes costly, and produced inconsistent scrap sizes.
 With this car crushing machine, a car is fed through a hydraulically powered jaw and is slowly flattened as it goes through, similar to how a pasta machine flattens pasta dough.
 The car scraps are flattened into dimensions of six inches tall by five to six feet wide, similar to the length of its original size.
-The design of this machine is meant to be portable so it can move to anywhere cars have been gathered by being within the legal size of highway transport.
+The machine's portable design allows it to be transported to any location where cars have been collected, as it is within legal highway transport size limits.
 The machine can be operated by a single person.